dimadesu/MediaSrvr/README.md

 - Phone and action camera have to be on the same Wi-Fi.
 - You can create Wi-Fi hotspot with your phone and configure action camera to connect to Wi-Fi hotspot.
 - App shows device IPs.
-Your should see IP address of the hotspot Wi-Fi.
+Your should see IP address of the Wi-Fi hotspot.
-- Replace `localhost` in URL with device IP.
+- Replace `localhost` in URL with IP address of Wi-Fi hotspot.
 Example: `rtmp://192.168.0.1:1935/publish/live`.
-- Configure action camera to publish to that URL.
+- Configure action camera to publish to this URL.